stormchaserroleplaying/stormchaserRPG/Talents/Cleric/War/index.md

 <div style="margin-top:-10px;"></div>

 #### **Cost:** 10 Character Points<br>**Prerequisite:** 3rd Level Spells and War Priest
 You grant the inspiration of your deity to an ally’s strikes.
-As a free action on your turn you can use your channel divinity to grant a creature within 30 feet of you to take 20 for their next attack, instead of rolling to hit.
+As a free action on your turn you can use your channel divinity to grant a creature within 30 feet of you the ability to take 20 on their next attack roll, instead of rolling to hit.

 ### Avatar of Battle